 Hero of the Greek War of Independence (1860 – 1825)

 Christos Anagnostaras was one of the protagonists of the holy war of freedom of the Greek Nation of 1821.
-He was a member of the Society of Friends (Philiki Hetaereia), a freedom fighter, a harmatolos, a politician and above all, a flaming patriot.
-He remained in history for his heroic sacrifice in the Battle of Sphacteria in 1823.
+He was a member of the Society of Friends (Philiki Hetaereia), a freedom fighter, a harmatolos, a statesman and above all, a flaming patriot.
+He remained in history for his heroic sacrifice in the Battle of Sphacteria in 1825.

 The name Anagnostaras he earned when, as a child he was helping his father in the church.
 His name means “reader” because he was a church reader.
 In 1785, he joined the Federation of the Peloponnesians, founded by Theodore Kolokotronis and Petmezas.
 Before the outbreak of the War of Independence, he worked for the Russians when, as Major, he was responsible for the military recruitment of the Peloponnesians and for the French until 1816.
 Shortly before the outbreak, Anagnostaras was initiated into the Society of Friends and in turn departed to Constantinople and other parts of Greece to successfully initiate other fellow freedom fighters.